Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

+Let us now shortly discuss the resolution limitation of the demonstrated 3D imaging method.
 The resolution in the perpendicular coordinates $(x,y)$ is limited by the optical imaging system, namely its numerical aperture.
-From the calibration images from Fig. \ref{fig:szachownica} we can estimate the resolution as the half-width of the phase slope, which amounts to about \dimv{1}{px}.
-That equals to $\delta x,\delta y\approx\dimv{14}{\mu m}$.
-The resolution along the propagation axis is however limited by the duration of the measurement window $T_{\mathrm{meas}}=\dimv{100}\{\mu s\}$ combined with the magnitude of the magnetic field gradient $\beta=\dimv{1.4}{MHz/cm}$.
-The longitudinal resolution could be then estimated by taking half of the inverse of the product of the measurement window and Zeeman splitting gradient: $\delta z\simeq0.5/(T_{\mathrm{meas}}\beta)\approx\dimv{36}{\mu m}$.
-In the calibration images (Fig. \ref{fig:szachownica}\textbf{c}) we see that the width of the phase slope in the $z$-direction spans approximately \dimv{2}{px}.
-This yields $\dimv{44}{\mu m}$ of resolution.
-The maximal duration of the measurement window is in fact limited by the thermal motion of the atoms inside the ensemble.
-To estimate the rate of thermal decoherence caused by this motion we measured the read-out signal amplitude for range of read-out times $t_{\mathrm{R}}$.
-The results are presented in Figure \ref{fig:temperatura}.
-The measurements were performed, with and without magnetic field gradient.
-The thermal decoherence of spin waves in an atomic ensemble without the magnetic field gradient is well known and yields a Gaussian decay \citep{Parniak2017}.
-In the GEM the magnetic field gradient atoms travelling along the ensemble enter regions with different values of the magnetic field and attain additional phase.
-Namely, each group of atoms with velocity $v_{z}$ gains an additional phase factor of $\exp(i\beta v_{z}t_{\mathrm{R}}^{2}/4)$.
-That, after averaging with Maxwell velocity distribution gives additional exponential decoherence term with time in the fourth power.
-The full expression for the read-out decay reads:
+From the calibration image in Fig. \ref{fig:szachownica}\subfig{c} we can estimate the resolution as the half-width of the phase slope, which amounts to about \dimv{1}{px}.
+That equals to $\delta x,\delta y\approx\dimv{14}{\upmu m}$.
+The resolution along the propagation axis is however limited by the duration of the measurement window $T_{\mathrm{meas}}=\dimv{100}{\upmu s}$ that yields the minimal width of a feature in the spectral domain $\delta\omega\simeq2\uppi\times1/T$, combined with the magnitude of the magnetic field gradient $\mu \subtxt{B}\beta/\hbar=2 \uppi \times\dimv{1.4}{MHz \ cm^{-1}}$ that facilitates the spectrum to position mapping $\mu \subtxt{B} \beta z/\hbar \leftrightarrow \omega$.
+The longitudinal resolution could be thus estimated by taking half of the inverse of the product of the measurement window and Zeeman splitting gradient: $\delta z\simeq0.5/(T_{\mathrm{meas}}\beta\mu \subtxt{B}/\hbar)\approx\dimv{36}{\upmu m}$.
+In the calibration images (Fig. \ref{fig:szachownica}\subfig{C}) we see that the width of the phase slope in the $z$-direction spans approximately \dimv{2}{px}.
+This yields $\dimv{44}{\upmu m}$ of resolution.
+The maximal duration of the measurement window is in fact limited by the thermal motion of the atoms inside the ensemble \cite{Parniak2017, Lipka2021}.
+By measuring the output signal intensity for a range of storage times (time between creation and retrieval of the coherence) we estimate that after $\dimv{120}{\upmu s}$ the read-out efficiency drops by $50\%$, which corresponds to an ensemble with a temperature of $T=\dimv{265\pm15}{\upmu K}$ (see Methods).
+This is significantly larger than a typical ultracold system such as a Bose-Einstein condensate (with Rb atoms), which demonstrates that our method does not require extreme levels of optical cooling, and performs excellently with only roughly Doppler-limited cooling.